stctheproducer/docker-containers/README.md

 ### Networks External to Docker Compose Project

-This `docker-compose.yml` configuration makes use of two external to the compose project, namely, `dockernet` and `backdocker`.
+This `docker-compose.yml` configuration makes use of two networks external to the docker-compose project, namely, `dockernet` and `backdocker`.
 You'll have to create two docker networks.
 You can use any IP range you choose but keep in mind that you'll have to update IP addresses in the `docker-compose.yml` configuration.
 An example:

 ```bash
 docker network create --subnet 192.168.90.0/24 --gateway 192.168.90.1 backdocker